jasonfrank/event-service/README.txt

   source VIRT/bin/activate
   source setup.sh

-These two commands need to be run at the beginning of every bash session.
+From now on two commands need to be run at the beginning of every bash
+session:

+  # Activate virtual environment
+  source VIRT/bin/activate
+  # Export environment variables for MySQL and Python
+  source env.sh

 Packages
 --------